tommarien/2021_talk_node_ts_esm/slides/nodejs_ecmascript_modules_and_typescript.md

 ### Notable mention

-> During bootcamp, it did not try the jest route completely and abandoned esm for node completely and went back to CJS.
+> During bootcamp, it did not try the jest route and abandoned esm for node completely and went back to CJS.

 <div class="fragment">